Telefonica/opengateway-developers-website/v0/gettingstarted/apireference.md

 ---
 title: How to use the API reference
+category:
+  uri: Getting Started
+content:
+  excerpt: >-
-excerpt: Find out how to start testing the Open Gateway APIs with our tools in the API Reference
+    Find out how to start testing the Open Gateway APIs with our tools in the API Reference
-category: 680a72d37e7640001804095b
 ---

 An API reference is a comprehensive document that provides detailed information about an API (Application Programming Interface), including how to use its functions, methods, endpoints, parameters, and data structures.
 It serves as a guide for developers who want to integrate or interact with the API in their applications.